 Image Credit: Three shots

-With the announcement that the Duchess of Cambridge is expecting her third child, the fact is that those of us with only two kids are hopelessly unfashionable; having three kids is set to be the biggest trend of 2018!
+When it was announced that the Duchess of Cambridge was expecting her third child, suddenly those of us with only two kids became hopelessly unfashionable; having three kids was the biggest trend of 2018!

 So what does having baby number three really mean to a family?
 Well, I have to admit I am hopelessly unqualified to answer that question, as I only have two kids.
-However fortunately for me, my sister Alex does have three children, so I was able to pick her brains about just what Prince William and Kate Middleton can expect from March 2018.
+However fortunately for me, my sister Alex does have three children, so I was able to pick her brains about just what any parent expecting a third child has to look forward.

 If you only have two children you may not have realised how much of the world is set up for the classic, nuclear, two-adults-two-kids family.
 Prepare for a whole new world.